 - End-of-rotation breakfast parties

-- Yankees baseball outing and NYC Boat Tours to welcome new interns and introduce them to other residents
+- Central Park picnics, a Yankees Game baseball outing and a Welcome Party for new interns and introduce them to our program, other residents, and NYC

 Living in New York City

 As one of the most influential and iconic cities in the world, New York offers nearly anything that you can possibly imagine.
 Whether you are interested in the post-modern collections at the Museum of Modern Art, the newest Broadway hit, the latest fashion trend, or the hottest new independent film, New York boasts an array of cultural opportunities every night.
 And for the adventuresome foodie or indie rocker, the city is bursting with a new crop of restaurants and musical acts on a regular basis.
 Each neighborhood has its own flavor and feel and invite exploration.
 If you venture outside Manhattan, Brooklyn, Queens, and the other outer boroughs offer sports, music, restaurants, and much more.
 Mount Sinai’s Recreation Office provides discounts and other special offers to residents.

 Residents can take advantage of our subsidized professional housing, including several apartment buildings in the vicinity of the hospital owned by the Mount Sinai Health System.
-Accommodations include furnished bedrooms in shared suites in the Residence Hall, as well as studios, and one- and two-bedroom apartments.
+Accommodations include studios, one-bedroom, and two-bedroom apartments.

 Incoming residents are eligible to apply for Mount Sinai housing.
 Household size is a factor in determining housing assignments, and is based on a lottery system in which applications are divided into three categories: incoming families, couples, and singles.
 Each applicant will receive a housing offer based on their randomly assigned lottery number and top 10 choices.